by GDL 629 19136

 “But… I… have made a request to my dear sister Death… for a favor.”

-Suddenly, the whiteness compressed into a painfully thin, painfully pale man, the black pools of his eyes dimly lit by twin stars.
+Suddenly, the whiteness compressed into a painfully thin, pale man, his black pools of eyes dimly lit by twin stars.
 He helped Wesley up.

 “It… has… been very hard for me… to admit when I have done something wrong, Wesley Dodds.”